mrybs/bashcustomiser/readme.md

-BashCustomiser guide
+Bash customiser guide

-This application will help you to easily customize the appearance of the bash program.
+This application will help you to easily customise the appearance of the bash program.
 From the possibilities:

 1)There are 15 colors for the line before entering the command and